RaviKumarArya/RaviKumarArya.github.io/_pages/publications.md

 author_profile: true
 ---

 You can also find my articles on my <a href="https://scholar.google.com/citations?user=l69FW9gAAAAJ&hl">Google Scholar</a> profile.
+A few significant ones are listed below.

 {% include base_path %}